Pavla-vev/en-for-designers/09-layout-second/Index.md

-# logo visual identity and marketing communication to the guast-house🏠
+# Logo visual identity and marketing communication to the guast-house🏠

 ## Abstract
 ### REBIRTH/RENESANCE - SOMETHING OLD BECOMES SOMETHING NEW